In this article, I’m going to be answering a common question about why we sometimes see a runner’s leg flick out to the side when running.

 Clearly, neither of these two flicking actions are what we want to see in a runner’s ideal form.
 Such a flick can be indicative of a number of different underlying flaws – often around the hips.

 The following comments should be taken with the major caveat that I haven’t seen you run!
 Thus I’m talking in general terms based on what your question tells me…

 Your question involves two key phrases which I feel are probably linked:

 …but on the right leg when my heel comes up behind me it flicks to the right hand side.

 My knees always seem to collapse inwards too…

 Both the ‘flick out’ when the limb is swinging, and the ‘collapse inwards’ when the limb is in contact with the ground potentially point to the same dysfunctional factor at the hip: poor control of internal rotation and adduction.

-I suggest you’d most likely benefit from targeted strengthening and control exercises working the the external rotators and abductors of the hip, in particular Glute Medius.
+I suggest you’d most likely benefit from targeted strengthening and control exercises working the external rotators and abductors of the hip, particularly Glute Medius.

 As I said, there are a number of other possible causes – but I’d need to see you face-to-face to look at your running to be able to comment further!